Learning Outcomes

 Answer:

-Failure to investigate and take action to prevent harassment may itself breach SRA Principle 6.
-Employers are also liable for acts of their employees unless all reasonable steps were taken to prevent the behaviour.
+Failure to investigate and take action to prevent harassment may itself breach SRA Principle 6 and Principle 2.
+Employers can be vicariously liable for acts of employees unless they took all reasonable steps to prevent the behaviour.
+Ignoring harassment may also breach Code para 1.2 (abuse of position) and management obligations under the Code for Firms.

 Equality in Practice: Adjustments and Positive Action